Gent en Garde - Sustainable Food Strategy of Ghent

 Evidence of success

 To date, 27 projects have received a subsidy (amounts between 1,000 and 60,000 euros).
 These are all Ghent projects that specifically work on sustainability in the food sector.
-Because they all start from the same principle, it is a very high-quality network.
-The city therefore organizes partner days on which relevant themes are presented and on which the various actors enter into mutual collaborations.

 Potential for learning or transfer

-To start with, it is important that cities (and by extension also regions) recognize the importance of a food policy.
+To start with, it is important that cities (and by extension also regions) recognize the importance of a food strategy.
 This can start small, by bringing together everyone who is involved in nutrition in a certain way.
 It is not necessary to reinvent what already exists, so you can better work together in this.

 Moreover, it is interesting to see the food strategy from a sustainability perspective (be careful that this effect is not absorbed by pure sustainability themes such as alternative energy sources, etc.).